dpb587/dpb587.me/blog/_posts/2013-05-07-embeddable-and-context-aware-web-pages.md

 Once I implemented the code snippets for tying all the ideas together, it became much quicker and simpler for me to embed other dynamic controllers within my requests.
-So far it has been working out quite well and I no longer have to worry abuot page-specific hacks for passing data to subrequests.
+So far it has been working out quite well and I no longer have to worry about page-specific hacks for passing data to subrequests.

  [1]: http://www.theloopyewe.com/shop/search/availability/in-stock/?q=red